jennatuckerdeveloper/React-with-Ruby-On-Rails-/README.md

 # README

+# To Get Started With This Code

+1. Clone repo from GitHub
+2.  `bundle install`
+3.  `yarn install`
+4.  `rake db:migrate` --> This app has a Post model, Posts controller, and a root route.

+# Creating from the following

 https://www.honeybadger.io/blog/react-rails/

-To avoid bugs, change gemfile to: gem 'sqlite3', '~> 1.3.10'
+1. To avoid bugs, change gemfile to:
+   `gem 'sqlite3', '~> 1.3.10'`

-Add:
+2. Add:
-gem 'webpacker', '~> 4.3.x'
+   `gem 'webpacker', '~> 4.3.x'`

-Run:
+3. Run:

-bundle install
+`bundle install`
+`bundle exec rake webpacker:install`
-bundle exec rake webpacker:install bundle exec rake webpacker:install:react
+`bundle exec rake webpacker:install:react`

 At this point, package.json and node_modules should be created.

-For React Router:
+4. For React Router:

-yarn add react-router-dom
+`yarn add react-router-dom`

-Current package.json should be:
+Current `package.json` should be:

 {
 "dependencies": {